 Now that funds and fees have been discussed it's time to talk about what makes an incredible 401(k):

-- Having a 401(k) at all is a massive benefit for tax savings, and it should be obvious this if first on the list, it's the minimal requirement and a huge red flag if your company doesn't have one.
+- Having a 401(k) at all is a massive benefit for employees and it should be obvious this is first on the list, it's the minimal requirement and a huge red flag if your company doesn't have one.

 - A 401(k) that has excellent funds available as discussed above.